Juvenile (rapper): 2003–2006: Juve the Great and Reality Check

 In March 2003, the Hot Boys released their album, Let 'Em Burn.
 Juvenile's manager Aubrey Francis and Birdman met and negotiated a deal for Juvenile and CMR to release one further solo album for the latter's label.
 His sixth album, Juve the Great was released by Cash Money and UTP Records in December 2003.
 It received platinum certification and spawned the Billboard Hot 100 number-one single "Slow Motion" featuring Soulja Slim.
 It was the Juvenile and label's first, and Slim's only number one song prior to his death in November 2003.

 In 2005, Juvenile signed with Atlantic Records as a both a solo act and for his UTP Records imprint, which was co-founded by his longtime manager Aubrey "Pied Piper" Francis and older brother Corey.
 The namesake group UTP (Juve, Skip, and Wacko) released the 2004 hit song "Nolia Clap" as part of the group's first album Beginning of the End (2004).
 The song was produced by Juvenile along with producer Donald "XL" Robertson.
-Juvenile has also performed the song "Booty Language" for the soundtrack for the 2005 film Hustle & Flow.
+Juvenile also performed the song "Booty Language", which appeared on the soundtrack for the 2005 film Hustle & Flow.
 Juvenile's Slidell, Louisiana home was damaged during Hurricane Katrina; him, fellow New Orleans rapper Master P, and other hip hop artists raised funds and supplies for affected victims following the storm.
 He briefly moved to Atlanta afterwards, and in the following year, he returned to New Orleans.

 Reality Check, Juvenile's 2006 album, debuted at number one on the Billboard 200 chart and remains his only release to do so.
 It received gold certification by the RIAA.
 Production began in May 2005, most of which was done at a Holiday Inn hotel room in New Orleans.
 Its first single was "Animal", followed by "Rodeo", "Get Ya Hustle On", "What's Happenin'", and "Way I Be Leanin'" featuring Mike Jones, Paul Wall, Skip, and Wacko.
-A portion of the album was recorded with engineer, Stewart Cararas at his studio Paradigm Park Studios in New Orleans.
+A portion of the album was recorded with engineer Stewart Cararas at his studio Paradigm Park Studios in New Orleans.
 Within one month, the studio suffered the wrath of Hurricane Katrina.
-On signing to Atlantic, Juvenile criticized his former label Cash Money for not giving him enough creative freedoms as well as Federal Emergency Management Agency over his perceptions over their handling of Hurricane Katrina.
-Shaheem Reid noted "Get Ya Hustle On" as a criticism of Ray Nagin's and the George W. Bush administration's handling of the storm.
+Upon signing to Atlantic, Juvenile criticized his former label Cash Money for not giving him enough creative freedoms, as well as the Federal Emergency Management Agency over his perceptions of their handling of Hurricane Katrina.
+MTV journalist Shaheem Reid noted "Get Ya Hustle On" as a criticism of Ray Nagin's and the George W. Bush administration's handling of the storm.